jharmn/api-standards/api-style-guide.md

 	}

 ## Read-only resources
-In situations where highly cacheable data is utilized to calculate values, or provide static reference, GET can be utilized instead of POST, as POST is not cacheable in HTTP.
-As POST is not cacheable, GET may be more appropriate.
+In situations where highly-cacheable data is utilized to calculate values, or provide static reference, GET may be utilized instead of POST, as POST is not cacheable in HTTP.

 GET operations should be idempotent, and should not be used to change resource state.
 POST should be used with [Complex Operations](#complex-operation).